-Ryve
+Except as otherwise stated in this Section (3), the parties agree that any claim, dispute or controversy arising out of, or relating to, this agreement, or the breach thereof, shall be resolved through final and binding Arbitration to be administrated by (“NAM”) National Arbitration and Mediation and governed by NAM’s Comprehensive Dispute Resolution Rules and Procedures in effect at the time such claim is filed.
+Any award of the Arbitrator is final and binding and may be entered as a judgment in any court having jurisdiction.
+User and Ryve are responsible for their own filing fees, attorney fees and expenses.

 3.6.
 That except for personal injury matters, Parties agree that any claim, demand, or cause of action arising out of or related to this Agreement, or any incident giving rise to such claim, must be filed within two (2) years from the date of the incident that forms the basis of the claim.
 Any claims filed after this period shall be deemed time-barred and permanently waived, regardless of any otherwise applicable statute of limitations.

-4. BACKGROUND/GENERAL TERMS:
+4. GENERAL TERMS:

 4.1.
-The CompanyRyve has proprietary computer software application, know how, and related platform that identifies potential customers seeking ride-for-hire services and connecting them with licensed drivers authorized to accept such riders (the “Platform”).
-The User is offered a limited revokable license to use the Platform under this Agreement and has no ownership rights in CompanyRyve, the Platform or any other intellectual products of CompanyRyve.
+Ryve has proprietary computer software application, know how, and related platform that identifies potential customers seeking ride-for-hire services and connecting them with licensed drivers authorized to accept such riders on the Platform.
+The User is offered a limited, non-exclusive, non-transferable revokable license to use the Platform under this Agreement and has no ownership rights in Ryve, the Platform or any other intellectual products of Ryve.

 4.2.
-The User/Operator (hereinafter “User”) agrees to use the software/application platform of the CompanyRyve and agrees to provide transportation services to any identified potential customers from the platform that the User accepts to take and otherwise agree to the terms of this Agreement.
+The User agrees to use the Platform of the Ryve and agrees to provide transportation services to any identified potential riders from the Platform that the User accepts in accordance with the terms of this Agreement and the Platform.

 4.3.
-User will be solely responsible for any dealings with its Drivers and all payments between the Driver and User etween themRyveis between them and all payments are to be made to User by customer and the Company has no involvement regarding any issues regarding same.
-User is responsible for any taxes, fees and/or surcharges for services provided.
+User will be solely responsible for any dealings with Platform Drivers and all payments between the Driver and User shall be arranged between them.
+Ryve is not responsible for any payment arrangements, does not guarantee payment, and disclaims all liability for such payments.
+User is responsible for any taxes, black car fund, congestion pricing, fees and/or surcharges for services provided under local, city, county, state and federal laws and regulations.

 4.4.
-This Agreement is that of an independent contractor/licensee and therefore CompanyRyve has no responsibility related to the vehicles used by Driver.
+This Agreement is that between independent business enterprises and therefore Ryve has no responsibility related to the vehicles used by Driver.

-4.5 CompanyRyve has no responsibly for any of the costs or expenses of Driver including, vehicle repair/maintenance Renewal of Vehicle license, Renewal of Road Worthiness , Renewal of Insurance policy , Insurance, tickets, violations and Insurance Claim.
-If an Incident occurs while the User is on a ride-for-hire ride from the Platform, the User must: tell the CompanyRyve about the Incident as soon as possible (including, where possible, the details of all the people involved, witnesses, injuries suffered and damage to property); and as soon as possible, give to the User, or the User’s insurer, if applicable, on request, copies of any statements the User makes to the police or any other person about the Incident.
+4.5 Ryve has no responsibly for any of the costs or expenses of Driver including, vehicle repair/maintenance renewal of vehicle registration, costs to maintain vehicle in road worthy condition, renewal of insurance policy , insurance, tickets, violations and insurance claims.
+If a collision, injury, traffic violation, discontinuation of planned ride, altercation, illness, or other activitiy involving law-enforcement (collectivey, “Incident”) occurs while the User is on a ride-for-hire ride from the Platform, the User must: tell the Ryve about the Incident as soon as possible (including, where possible, the details of all the people involved, witnesses, injuries suffered and damage to property); and as soon as possible, give to the User, or the User’s insurer, if applicable, on request, copies of any statements the User makes to the police or any other person about the Incident.

 5. RIDER RESPONSIBILITIES: